siddhartha-tartan/salarybazaar/CRM_README.md

-# CRM Portal - Relationship Manager Dashboard
+# Kotak811 for Corporates - Relationship Manager Dashboard

 ## Overview
-The CRM Portal is a comprehensive module designed for Relationship Managers to manage corporate clients, configure product eligibility rules, and gain insights through AI-powered analytics.
+Kotak811 for Corporates is a comprehensive module designed for Relationship Managers to manage corporate clients, configure product eligibility rules, and gain insights through AI-powered analytics.

-## Accessing the CRM Portal
+## Accessing Kotak811 for Corporates
 Navigate to: **`/#crm`**

-The CRM portal is a separate, independent module with its own authentication (auto-authenticated for demo purposes).
+Kotak811 for Corporates is a separate, independent module with its own authentication (auto-authenticated for demo purposes).

 ## Features